 Better yet, start a group in your part of town.
 It’s easy.
 Email your contact info and your neighborhood and when there are others in your area who also want to start a group, we'll connect you together and provide resources to help you.
 You can use the form below.

-Transition Training in Sept 2016
+Transition Training Starts Sunday, Sept 18